 Obviously, if you speak French or Spanish, you get a lot of “freebie” vocabulary in Italian due to the similarities between the languages.

 People often make a big fuss about “false friends,” or words that appear to have the same meaning across both languages, but actually do not.
 False friends aren’t actually such a big deal.
-There is the odd false friend among these languages, and you may use the word in the wrong context, but through these mistakes, you’ll quickly make the corrections.
+Sure, there is the odd false friend among these languages, and you may use the word in the wrong context, but through these mistakes, you’ll quickly make the corrections.
 The bottom line is that the common vocabulary is a much greater benefit to the learner than it is an obstacle.

 Italian Grammar